choreboy17240/Smart-Charger-Software/src/README.md

       - Lowered maximum charging current to 600mA for all charging cycles, after checking the temperature rise of the voltage regulator under continual fast charging with depleted battery.

+* 0.9 02/28/2025
+      - Updated the `ms_to_hms_str()` function in the utility module to to drop the time period display resolution from `HH:MM:SS` to `HH:MM` once the time period reaches 100 hours.
+This ensures that the time display will fit within the OLED display, and is a reasonable resolution for timing really long periods.
+        This will likely only happen when we're in the `standby` mode, since 100 hours equates to more than 4 days.